ashabaahebwamable/GROUP-T/BSE4104-SME-PROCUREMENT-AGENT/docs/evaluation/week3-rag-eval.md

-# Week 3 RAG Evaluation — 15-Case Question Set (DRAFT — pending Mable's review)
+# Week 3 RAG Evaluation — 15-Case Question Set

-Owner: Ashaba Ahebwa Mable (questions) + Akisa Maria Ashley (execution).
-This file is the **question set** deliverable for W3-06.
-Drafted against the actual `procurement-policy.md` so every expected citation is real, not invented — Mable, please sanity-check wording and add/swap anything before we run it.
+ This file is the
+**question set** deliverable for W3-06.
+Drafted against the actual `procurement-policy.md` so every expected citation is real, not invented .

 Each row will be filled in during execution with: the system's actual answer, whether it cited the expected clause, and pass/fail against US-10 ("Policy answers come from the controlled corpus